sandesh300/Student-Management-System/README.md

 # Student-Management-System
-simple application using java and mysql.
+simple application using java and mongoDB.

 Spring boot and mongoDB, how to do basic database functions that are CREATE, RETIEVE, UPDATE and DELETE using mongoDB Database.